butaixianran/Blender-Vmd-Retargeting/README.md

 #### Arm rotation rate
 Daz/CC3 has different arm length with mmd model.
 So, if mmd model puts hands on chest, they always poke into body when on Daz/CC3 model.

-Set forearm rotation rate to 0.8 will fix that in most cases.
+Set upperarm and forearm rotation rate to 0.8 will fix that in most cases.
+(Now this is default)

 #### Pick a mmd model as Source
 If you picked a mmd model, addon will ignore body motion from vmd file and retarget body motion from your picked mmd model.